 Before you start down the path towards academia, consider whether you are cut out for the job:

 - Think about whether you are truly interested in scholarship and the life of an academic, or whether you seek to move out of another position you find uninspiring.
-Law teaching is not an escape from long hours in practice.
-There are many demands on the time of law professors – scholarship, administrative duties, answering student questions, faculty meetings, workshops, lectures, law school events, and (everyone’s favorite!) grading.
-A new faculty member often spends five to ten hours preparing for every hour spent teaching, and high quality scholarship takes a substantial amount of time.
-In addition, professors spend time during the summer months working on scholarship.
+There are many demands on the time of law professors – both teaching and high quality scholarship takes a substantial amount of time.
 You will gain greater control over your schedule and the content of your work, but your overall work hours will not necessarily be reduced.

 - The market for law teaching is highly competitive.
 Even for those candidates with strong credentials, there is no guarantee that you will receive offers from schools ranked highly or near your preferred city or region.

-- Also take into account the fact that your income, particularly if you are currently at a law firm, likely will be substantially reduced.
-Most law professors make less than first-year associates at large law firms.
+- Your income, particularly if you are currently at a law firm, likely will be substantially reduced.